harvester/docs/docs/settings/storagenetwork/manual.md

 ### Step 8: Restart all VMs

-- Restart all your VMs
+- Restart all your VMs.

 ### Step 9: Reset to Default (Optional)

-- Follow Step 1 to 4
+- Follow Step 1 to 4.
-- Follow Step 5, and set the value to empty string `""` in Longhorn storage-network setting
+- Follow Step 5, and set the value to the empty string `""` in Longhorn storage-network setting.
-- Follow Step 6 to 8
+- Follow Step 6 to 8.
-- Remove VLAN `default/storagenetwork-1`
+- Remove VLAN `default/storagenetwork-1`.